fractal-analytics-platform/fractal-server/docs/install_and_deploy.md

 ### 2. Initialize the database

-The command
+With the command
 ```
 fractalctl init-db-data
 ```
-can do multiple things, depending on the environment variables and the flag provided:
+you can do multiple things, depending on the environment variables set and on the flag provided:

-  - it creates the default user group, if `FRACTAL_DEFAULT_GROUP_NAME=All` is set;
+  - create the default user group, by settings `FRACTAL_DEFAULT_GROUP_NAME=All`;
-  - it creates the first admin user, if the flags `--admin-*` are provided;
+  - create the first admin user, by providing the `--admin-*` flags;
-  - it creates the first couple resource/profile and it associates users to them, if `--resource` and `--profile` are provided.
+  - create the first couple resource/profile and associate users to them, proving the flags `--resource` and `--profile`.

-Its help message:
+**Help message**
 ```
 usage: fractalctl init-db-data [-h] [--resource RESOURCE] [--profile PROFILE] [--admin-email ADMIN_EMAIL] [--admin-pwd ADMIN_PWD] [--admin-project-dir ADMIN_PROJECT_DIR]